CTRAPS: CTAP Client Impersonation and API Confusion on FIDO2: CTRAPS Client Impersonation Attacks

 \subsection{CI Attacks Description}

-We describe the four CI attacks.
-We label them CI$_1$, CI$_2$, CI$_3$, and CI$_4$.
+We describe the four CI attacks, which we label CI$_1$, CI$_2$, CI$_3$, and CI$_4$.

-\textbf{CI$_{1}$: \atwo} In CI$_{1}$, the attacker abuses the \cmd{Reset} API to factory reset an authenticator, as shown in Figure~\ref{fig:ci1-pb-reset}, deleting discoverable and non-discoverable credentials, PIN, user preferences, and stored data.
-The attacker connects to the authenticator and, despite not authenticating, issues a factory reset command (requiring \emph{UP}).
-She bypasses the \emph{UP} check as, according to the CTAP standard, connecting over NFC implies user presence.
-This novel trick results in a \emph{zero-click} factory reset over NFC.
-Instead, CI$_{1}$ is a one-click factory reset when deployed over USB, as the \emph{UP} bypass is only available to the NFC transport.
-A factory reset wipes out all credentials, as it erases the credential master key necessary for decryption.
+\textbf{CI$_{1}$: \atwo}.
+In CI$_{1}$, the attacker abuses the \cmd{Reset} API to factory reset an authenticator, as shown in Figure~\ref{fig:ci1-pb-reset}.
+The attacker connects to the authenticator and, without authenticating, issues a factory reset command (which requires \emph{UP}).
+Over USB, the attack requires one click (\emph{UP}) and the authenticator having been plugged into the USB port within the last ten seconds.
+Over NFC, the attacker achieves zero-click reset by exploiting a CTAP quirk intended to enhance usability.
+That is, NFC communication inherently implies user presence, allowing \emph{UP} to be bypassed.
+The execution of the factory reset wipes out all credentials, even the non-discoverable ones stored by the relying party, as it erases the credential master key necessary for decryption.
 It also deletes the authenticator's settings, including the PIN, user preferences, and stored data.
 Then, the authenticator confirms the successful reset.

-\textbf{CI$_{2}$: \athree} In CI$_{2}$, instead of using \cmd{GetAssertion} API for authentication, the attacker exploits it to leak identifying information and track the user, as shown in Figure~\ref{fig:ci2-rm-track}.
-The attacker does not require \emph{UV} as she only targets relying parties that register credentials using the weak and default \emph{CredProtect=UVOptional} default policy, such as Microsoft and Apple.
-She does not require \emph{UP} either, as her \cmd{GetAssertion} command contains the \emph{up=false} option.
-As a result, she achieves a \emph{zero-click} leak of all credential and user identifiers registered with specific relying parties.
-With the identifiers, she fingerprints the users and tracks them over multiple connections by performing CI$_{2}$ each time and looking for matching fingerprints.
-CI$_{2}$ is effective even on credentials protected by stronger credential protection policies (i.e., \emph{CredProtect=UVRequired} and \emph{CredProtect=UVOptionalWithCredIDList}), but requires \emph{UV} or the knowledge of credential identifiers.
+\textbf{CI$_{2}$: \athree}.
+In CI$_{2}$, instead of using \cmd{GetAssertion} for authentication, the attacker exploits it to leak identifying data and track the user, as shown in Figure~\ref{fig:ci2-rm-track}.
+CI$_{2}$ requires a pre-determined list of RpId for which the attacker aims to leak credentials.
+This is straightforward, as this information is publicly accessible.
+Although the \cmd{GetAssertion} API requires both \emph{UV} and \emph{UP}, the attacker can circumvent both authorizations, resulting in a \emph{zero-click} data leak and enabling user tracking.
+They bypass \emph{UP} by issuing a \cmd{GetAssertion} command containing the \emph{up=false} option.
+They bypass \emph{UV} by only targeting relying parties that register credentials using the weak and default \emph{CredProtect=UVOptional} policy, such as Microsoft and Apple.
+Executing \cmd{GetAssertion} returns a list of credential and user identifiers.
+These identifiers can be used to fingerprint the user and to track them over multiple connections by performing CI$_{2}$ each time and looking for matching fingerprints.
+CI$_{2}$ also works on credentials protected by stronger policies (i.e., \emph{CredProtect=UVRequired} and \emph{CredProtect=UVOptionalWithCredIDList}), but requires \emph{UV} or knowledge of the credential identifiers.